resting-dove/gautschiIntegrators/README.md

 ## Notes

-The git branch titled `fermi-pasta-lanczos-experiment` contains another multi-frequency Fermi-Pasta-Ulam-Tsingou problem inspired by [[1]](#numericalConservation) in `FPUTMultiFrequencyLanczosLonger.py`.
+The git branch titled `fermi-pasta-lanczos-experiment` contains the multi-frequency Fermi-Pasta-Ulam-Tsingou problem inspired by [[1]](#numericalConservation) in `FPUTMultiFrequencyLanczosLonger.py`.
-It uses longer vectors, so that the Lanczos approximation can be used, but also simulates a longer time.
+It is similar to `FPUTMultiFrequencyLanczos.py`, but simulates a longer time.

 ## References